Professional edition active

 Prognosis for IgA Nephropathy

-IgA nephropathy usually progresses slowly; renal insufficiency and hypertension develop within 10 years in 15 to 20% of patients.
-Progression to end-stage kidney disease occurs in 25% of patients after 20 years.
+IgA nephropathy has a heterogeneous disease course but usually progresses slowly; chronic kidney disease may develop.
+Patients who are not hypertensive at presentation may develop hypertension.
+Progression to kidney failure is variable, occurring in 5 to 60% of patients after 10 years (1).
 When IgA nephropathy is diagnosed in childhood, prognosis is usually good.
-However, persistent hematuria invariably leads to hypertension, proteinuria, and renal insufficiency.
-Risk factors for progressive deterioration in renal function include the following:
+However, persistent hematuria invariably leads to hypertension, proteinuria, and chronic kidney disease.
+Risk factors for progressive deterioration in kidney function include the following:

 • Proteinuria > 1 g/day